valentinatessarounitn/moodle-availability_recompletion/README.md

 List of selectable courses
 --------------------------

 A course X is present in the dropdown menu in 'Settings / Restrict access' only if there is at least one record with the course code X in the 'local_recompletion_cc' table.
-In other words, there must be at least one user of course X whose completion has been removed using the plugin Course recompletion [local_recompletion](https://moodle.org/plugins/local_recompletion).
+In other words, there must be at least one user of course X whose completion has been removed using the plugin [Course recompletion](https://moodle.org/plugins/local_recompletion).